Best Packing Cubes 2019

-Packing cubes are re-usable: Some travelers use ziploc bags to keep small items organized, but aren’t meant for that purpose, and won’t last as long as packing cubes.
+Packing cubes are re-usable: Some travelers use ziploc bags to keep small items organized, but they aren’t meant for that purpose, and won’t last as long as packing cubes.

 They make a great pillow in a pinch!
 If you find yourself without a pillow, just grab a packing cube full of (clean) clothing.

-Packing cubes are incredibly easy to use!
+Packing cubes are incredibly easy to use.
 In fact, you’ll probably find it easier to pack with packing cubes compared to just a suitcase.
 However, there is a technique to optimal packing.

 Once you’ve organized to your heart’s content, separating, clothing, accessories, shoes and toiletries, it can be useful to throw in an empty packing cube to separate clean and dirty clothing.
 Some packing cube sets or suitcases includes laundry bags, which will work just as well.

 Use common sense and keep toiletry items that can leak away from clothing.
 Most packing cubes aren’t watertight, so when it comes to liquids, it’s best to stick with bags (and bottles– see our picks here) made specifically for toiletries.